imjoep/auto-annotated-portfolio/content/pages/projects/cdc-legacy-porting.md

 ---
 type: ProjectLayout
-title: Easing the Burden of States Modernizing their Systems
+title: Easing the Burden for States to Modernize their Systems
 date: '2025-02-10'
 client: Awesome client
 description: >-